 - Second language fluency

-- Registration for the Global Management Certificate, the highest level of international business academic qualification for BYU Marriott MBA students
+- Registration for the Global Business Certificate, the highest level of international business academic qualification for BYU Marriott MBA students

 - Proven desire to pursue a career in business with a focus in international business

 Students who are interested in applying can find more information here.

 The Hawes Scholar Award is given to top second-year MBA students.
 Criteria for the award includes academic excellence, leadership maturity, a proven commitment to ethics and values, and a demonstrated devotion to the mission of the Marriott School of Business.
-This designation follows students as they leave the BYU Marriott MBA.
+This designation follows students as they leave the BYU Marriott MBA program.
 Hawes Scholars receive a grant of $10,000.
 Rodney J. Hawes and his wife, Beverly, sponsor these awards.
 All MBA students are automatically considered for this award; no application is necessary.

 The spouses of BYU Marriott’s National Advisory Council members sponsor the Single-Parent Scholarship.
 This unique scholarship is designed to assist single parents in gaining an advanced degree.
 In order to be considered for this scholarship, the following conditions must be met:

 - Applicant is a single parent (mother or father) with custody of at least one dependent child